Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Februari 2025 15.31.53 UTC
+- WIB: Rabu, 26 Februari 2025 16.26.31 UTC
-- WITA: Rabu, 26 Februari 2025 16.31.53 UTC
+- WITA: Rabu, 26 Februari 2025 17.26.31 UTC
-- WIT: Rabu, 26 Februari 2025 17.31.53 UTC
+- WIT: Rabu, 26 Februari 2025 18.26.31 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology